-There are approximately 200 158 acres of land currently undeveloped that are either inside the current city boundaries or inside the annexation declaration policy area.
-There are approximately 75 acres of land in the county that could be incorporated.
-This land represents the growth limits of the City.
-Assuming three lots per acre, there could be approximately 600 474 additional homes in River Heights compared to the current number of 660.
-This population projection would add approximately 2,000 1560 more residents for a total of 3,850 3,580.
+There are approximately 107 458 acres of land currently undeveloped that are either inside the current city boundaries or the annexation declaration policy area.
+There are approximately 30 75 acres of land in the county that could be incorporated.
+This land represents the growth limits of the city.
+Assuming three single-family residential lots per acre, there could be approximately 323 474 additional homes in River Heights compared to the current number of 684 660.
+This population projection would add approximately 1060 1,560 more residents for a total of 3080 3,580.
 These numbers are estimates based on available land and current zoning and building trends.